vipa0z/MVO_MicrovoltsAchievementSystem/docs/README.md

     Username: Must be at least 3 characters long and contain only alphanumeric characters (A-Z, a-z, 0-9).
     Password: Must be at least 6 characters long and include at least one non-alphanumeric symbol (e.g., !, @, #, _).

-This command will create a new user with Grade 7, which is the highest. the new admin user can add staff members with grades above 1. the admin can also be  used to manage the wheel and shop data via the MVO API.

 ### Configuring wheel and shop items:
 you can add wheel rewards or shop items via the API or by manually modifying the `/data/config` files. more on this can be found in [data configuration](api-reference/configuration.md)